Ren42377/streakify-termux/README.md

 ### Can it run automatically every day?

 Yes.
 Run `sh install.sh`, then set `schedule.enabled=true` and `schedule.time=HH:MM` in `config.txt`.
 The `streakify-scheduler` service keeps reading the config file and starts Streakify at that time.

+The scheduler cannot run while the phone is fully powered off.
+With Termux:Boot configured, it restarts after the phone boots.
+If today's configured time already passed and that schedule has not run, Streakify runs it after the scheduler starts.
+Without Termux:Boot, use the manual service restart commands in the Usage section.

 ### Does it require root?